 Jenkins History part 3

-8 miles across the Cumberland Mountain near a town called Pound VA there was a little used spur of the Interstate Rail Road or the IRR through a connection at Glamorgan VA… The Interstate was a “short haul operation” providing transportation of coal from several of the mining operations in Wise County, Virginia to the L&N railroad at Appalachia.
-A year earlier Interstates parent company The Virginia Coal and Iron Company had acquired financial backing to extent their line and make a connection with the Norfolk and Western railroad in Norton VA.
+8 miles across the Cumberland Mountain near a town called Pound VA, there was a little-used spur of the Interstate Rail Road or the IRR through a connection at Glamorgan VA… The Interstate was a “short-haul operation” providing transportation of coal from several of the mining operations in Wise County, Virginia to the L&N railroad at Appalachia.
+A year earlier Interstates parent company The Virginia Coal and Iron Company had acquired financial backing to extend their line and make a connection with the Norfolk and Western railroad in Norton VA.

-Consol would pay to have the Interstate spur extended 4 miles to a spot near present day Almira VA it is to here that Consol would have the work crews, supplies equipment and construction materials shipped and unloaded then transported across the mountain using wagons and sleds to the first constructions site… A town they would name Jenkins in honor of George Carrell Jenkins a Baltimore banker and one of the directors of the Consolidation Coal Company…
+Consol would pay to have the Interstate spur extended 4 miles to a spot near present-day Almira VA it is here that Consol would have the work crews, supplies, equipment, and construction materials shipped and unloaded then transported across the mountain using wagons and sleds to the first constructions site… A town they would name Jenkins in honor of George Carrell Jenkins a Baltimore banker and one of the directors of the Consolidation Coal Company…

 A total of 12 Deeds were made out for the lands 6 were signed in November 1910 after the Planning and the Construction crews began arriving on the Elkhorn Creek.
 The other 6 were signed in Feb 1911 after the construction had begun.